loning/universe/README.md

 14. [Historical Explanations](theories/historical_explanations.md) - Explanations of historical development patterns by the theoretical framework
 15. [Environmental Explanations](theories/environmental_explanations.md) - Explanations of the relationship between environment and humans by the theoretical framework
 16. [Art and Aesthetics Explanations](theories/art_aesthetics_explanations.md) - Explanations of the nature of art and aesthetics by the theoretical framework
+17. [Musical Explanations](theories/music_explanations.md) - Explanations of the nature and structure of music by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism